 The Project would involve construction of the Fern Road Substation Facilities, PG&E interconnection facilities, and the distribution modifications, which would provide backup power for the Fern Road Substation.
-The Project would not utilize long-term power during O&M, as it does not require electric power for itself to operate.
 With the exception of the distribution modifications, no electrical power services would be required during construction or decommissioning.
 The connections proposed as part of the Project could result in potential environmental impacts as discussed in the various resource sections of this IS/MND.
 However, the Project would not result in or require the construction or relocation of new or expanded electric facilities beyond those analyzed as part of the Project.
 For this reason, impacts associated with the need for new or expanded electrical facilities would be less than significant.